Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 7. Add the Value to the Total.

-8. Read the next record and compare it with the earlier Order Number, if same then repeat step 6 and 7 until the Order Number changes or no more records to process from the Order Details Table.
+8. Read the next record and compare it with the earlier Order Number.
+If the same, then repeat steps 6 and 7 until the Order Number changes or no more records to process from the Order Details Table.

-9. Find the record with the Order Number in Orders Table.
+9. Find the record with the Order Number in the Orders Table.

-10. If found, then edit and update the total into the total value Field in Orders Table.
+10. If found, then edit and update the Total to the totalvalue Field in the Orders Table.

 11. Check for the End Of File (EOF) condition of the Order Details Table.

-12. If False then repeats the Process from Step 4 onwards, otherwise Close files, and stop Run.
+12. If False, then repeat the Process from Step 4 onwards; otherwise, Close files, and stop running.

 Prepare for a Trial Run.